The Story (Conan Gray song)

 "The Story" is a song by American singer-songwriter Conan Gray.
 It was released on January 10, 2020 by Republic Records as the fourth single from his debut studio album Kid Krow.
 The song was written by Conan Gray and produced by Dan Nigro.

+The song appears in the 2023 Korean LGBTQIA+ Drama The Eighth Sense written and directed by Werner du Plessis and Inu Baek.

 Background and release

 Gray opens up about his difficult childhood in third person perspective.
 He has told an audience, "It's one of the ones that means more to me ..., I like to tell stories, and this song is kind of a story about my life when it was before all of [my fame]."
 The song is based upon "all the unfair things that he's seen in this world, from the effects of bullying and self-hatred to a fear of being your 100 percent authentic self."
-Gray also references a number of experiences that him and his friends had as a child, including "a boy and a girl" who are now "gone, headstones on a lawn," as well as "a boy and a boy" who were "best friends with each other, but always wished they were more".
+Gray also references a number of experiences that he and his friends had as a child, including "a boy and a girl" who are now "gone, headstones on a lawn," as well as "a boy and a boy" who were "best friends with each other, but always wished they were more".
+The “boy and boy” who were “best friends with each other, but always wished they were more” are speculated to have their story continued in “This Song”, a song on his 4th studio album, titled Wishbone.

 On The Zach Sang Show, Gray said, "I think when you're kid, every single thing that happens to you, feels like the end of the world.
 When you're six years old and you grow up in an abusive household, you can't really imagine not being six years old.
 You can think like 'Oh, maybe one day,' but its hard to tell.
 So I wanted to tell, no matter what age you are, no matter what you're going through, ... even if you feels like its really the end of your road, I promise its not."

 Conan released "The Story" alongside the announcement of the album's title, tracklist and cover art on January 10, 2020.